HugoLis/hugolis.github.io/apps.md

 ### El Trackpad

 App that transforms your iPhone or iPad into a full-featured Mac trackpad with gestures support.
-[Check it out][el-trackpad-link].
+Check the [webpage of El Trackpad][el-trackpad-link] and the [9to5Mac article][9to5mac-article] about the app.

 [<img
 src="{{ site.baseurl }}/images/apps/el-trackpad.png"